 We paid to the underwriters underwriting discounts totaling approximately \$16.1 million in connection with the offering.
 In addition, we incurred expenses of approximately \$3.1 million in connection with the offering, which when added to the underwriting discounts paid by us, amount to total expenses of approximately \$19.2 million.
 Thus, the net offering proceeds to us, after deducting underwriting discounts and offering expenses, were approximately \$210.8 million.
 No offering expenses were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning ten percent or more of any class of our equity securities or to any other affiliates.

-There was no material change in the use of proceeds from our initial public offering as described in our final prospectus filed with the SEC pursuant to Rule 424(b).
+As of the date of this report, there has been no material change in the use of proceeds from our initial public offering as described in our final prospectus filed with the SEC pursuant to Rule 424(b).